splunk/public-o11y-docs/metrics-and-metadata/relatedcontent-collector-apm.rst

 Configure the Collector in host monitoring (agent) mode to enable Related Content
 ==========================================================================================================

 To view your infrastructure data in the APM service dashboards, you need to enable certain components in the OpenTelemetry Collector.
-To learn more, see :ref:`components` and :ref:`data-processing`.
+To learn more, see :ref:`otel-components` and :ref:`otel-data-processing`.

 Collector configuration in host monitoring mode
 -----------------------------------------------------------------